ArturoSbr/aws-ccp-cheat-sheet/main.md

 5. CodeArtifact: Artifact management system which acts as a place where we can store and retrieve code dependencies.
 6. CodeStar: PaaS that unifies all the previous services (unified UI )
 7. Cloud9: Cloud IDE that can be accessed from your web browser to open the same project from multiple clients to collaborate.
+8. CodeGuru: ML-powered service that can do automated code reviews (CodeGuru Reviewer) and performance recommendations (CodeGuru Profiler).

 ### Managing Fleets of Servers
 #### Systems Manager